 As a Lawyer and Marketer for the past 25+ years, one of the biggest changes I’ve noticed over the years is the role intellectual property plays in business.
 In other words, when I first started out, all you had to do was register your name with the government, secure a..

 Every business owner at one time or another needs legal advice.
-While it may be tempting to turn to the Internet for your legal needs, there are three important instances when you will want to consult with a Lawyer!
+While it may be tempting to turn to the Internet for your legal needs, there are five important instances when you will want to consult with a Lawyer!
 Entity Formation When you are ready to start your business, you..

 Let’s face it: Being in business is hard work.
 And nowhere is that more than being in business with a partner.
 While each person brings their own unique style and set of skills, they also bring with them a set of weaknesses and baggage that are bound to..